yeonghoey/the-plain/_posts/2016-10-22-chrome-omnibox.md

 image: /assets/omnibox-usage.jpg
 ---
 **Omnibox** is a nickname for Chrome's address bar.
-As you know, you can search on Google in there when you put text other than URLs.
+As you know, you can search on Google there when you put text other than URLs.

-Incidentally, **did you know that you can search on whatever search engine you like in there?** Let me explain how.
+Incidentally, **did you know that you can search on whatever search engine you like there?** Let me explain how.

 ## Search Engines configuration